abourdon/shprofile/README.md

                 script4.sh
 ```

-Defines two profiles `myfirstprofile` and `mysecondprofile` containing respectively the `script1.sh`, `script2.sh` and the `script3.sh`, `script4.sh` scripts.
+defines two profiles, `myfirstprofile` and `mysecondprofile`, containing respectively the `script1.sh`, `script2.sh` and the `script3.sh`, `script4.sh` scripts.

-Once profile defined, it can be simply loaded via:
+Once profile is defined, it can be simply loaded via:

 ```bash
 $ shprofile myfirstprofile
 ```

-And be switched by an other one via:
+and be easily switched by another one via:

 ```bash
 $ shprofile mysecondprofile
 ```

-#### Keep current profile in memory
+#### Current profile is kept in memory

-The current loaded profile is keeping in memory (more precisely written into a file) to be able to quickly reload it if necessary.
-The reload of the current profile can be done by calling `shprofile` without profile name.
+The current loaded profile is kept in memory (more precisely written into a file) to be able to quickly reload it if necessary.
+The reload of the current profile is be done by calling `shprofile` without a profile name.

 Thus,